DIY-Recording-Equipment/diyre-pico-manuals/content/gbus.md

             <li>Send a 1kHz, -10dBFS test signal.</li>
             <li>Open the Levels window and turn THRESH until "In" is 8dB lower than "Out."</li>
             <li>Trim VR3 until the meter shows 8dB gain reduction.</li>
+            <li>Unplug the power cable before proceeding with the assembly.</li>
         </ol>
 </div>
 </div>